H4ad/omnistack/backend-nestjs/README.md

 npm run start:heartbeat:debug
 ```

+> HINT: If you have tmux and tmuxinator, just run: tmuxinator .

 # :helicopter: About Microservices

 In this API release, I added the analytics microservice that aggregates the count of requests per service (currently only one) and per route path (per service).